 Our most advanced program is a good example of how we have combined our assay development and lead discovery expertise with domain expertise in biology to get a head start on a first-in-class lead molecule for a target that is in the sights of at least a half-dozen pharma companies.

 Cyclic GAMP synthase (cGAS) is a recently discovered enzyme that is rapidly emerging as a master regulator of the immune system and thus as a compelling therapeutic target for debilitating autoimmune diseases, including lupus, as well as for cancer immunotherapy.
 However, the methods for screening for cGAS inhibitors were cumbersome and expensive enough to keep most companies from pursuing it.
 We made the case to NIH and, with their generous funding, developed a Trasncreener assay for cGAS and used it to identify novel inhibitors.
 We expect to complete hit-to-lead for our two most promising chemotypes and begin testing them in mouse autoimmune models in 2019.
-(In keeping with our original mission, we also plan to commercialize the cGAS HTS assay in 2019, to enable cGAS discovery efforts by others.)

 We are using the same underlying assay technology to develop a companion diagnostic assay for cGAS, in an NIH-funded collaboration with Dr. Keith Elkon (University of Washington, Seattle), who has pioneered studies implicating cGAS as a therapeutic target for autoimmune disease.
 By enabling clinical researchers to identify which patients are most likely to respond to a drug that targets cGAS, the companion diagnostic will allow smaller, more targeted clinical trials that clearly demonstrate the therapeutic value of the drug, thereby reducing development costs and making FDA approval more likely.